Juan-Lasso/ELL_Surge_Data_Analysis/README.md

 One outlier, Olympus Academy, was excluded from the final results.
 While the school technically saw a 700% increase in ELL enrollment — from one student in 2022–23 to eight in 2023–24 — the change was not statistically significant compared to the much larger increases at other schools.
 To maintain the integrity of the findings, only schools with meaningful absolute gains were considered.

-The analysis does not account for percentage growth or longer-term trends.
+The analysis does not account for longer-term trends.
 Schools with missing data for either of the two years were excluded, as were schools with no change or a decrease in ELL enrollment.
 The dataset includes both traditional public and charter schools, but no distinction was made between them.
 Factors such as changes in classification, policy shifts, or new program rollouts may also influence ELL counts beyond student movement alone.
 While the data offers insight into recent shifts, it may not capture the full picture of why certain schools saw rapid growth.
+Moreover, ELL status should be understood as proxy data: not every ELL student is a newly arrived immigrant, yet the measure is useful for identifying impact.
+During the height of the immigration surge, schools that once served only a handful of ELL students suddenly found themselves with dozens more, suggesting a link between new arrivals and the rapid growth schools experienced, even if other factors also played a role.

 # Data Source